Everyone wants to change the world, but no one wants to clean their own room.

 If you’re unsure what you genuinely value, I would advise you to keep a small notebook with you for a few weeks and write down things that make you feel good when you see or read them.

-Values can improve your problem-solving and decision-making skills, help you realize what is most important, and help you increase your self-confidence and self-esteem.
+Values can improve your problem-solving and decision-making skills, help you identify what is most important, and boost your self-confidence and self-esteem.

 You don’t solve world problems by tweeting about them.
 You solve them by becoming the type of person who can carry weight—mentally, physically, emotionally, financially.